-The Bronxville Women’s Club (BWC) is a not-for-profit organization which offers participation in educational programs, such as literature, art, music, dance, health, history and more!
-Its a place to explore philanthropic opportunities with your friends.
-The BWC provides programs for men, women, and children.
-Contact us for more information about membership, programs, or our facility at email@example.com or call 914-337-3252.
+The Bronxville Women’s Club (BWC) is a not-for-profit organization that offers participation in educational programs, such as literature, art, music, dance, health, history, and more!
+It’s a place to explore philanthropic opportunities with your friends.
+BWC provides programs for men, women, and children.
+Contact us for more information about membership, programs, and our facility at email@example.com or call 914-337-3252.
 For our Rental Coordinator email: firstname.lastname@example.org

-The BRONXVILLE WOMENS CLUB (BWC) was founded when Anna Lawrence Bisland, its first president, organized representatives of various organizations to meet and, in 1925 with 176 women enrolled, The Bronxville Women’s Club, Inc., was born.
-At first, the BWC rented property in Lawrence Park West for its Clubhouse but soon ran out of space.
+The BRONXVILLE WOMEN’S CLUB (BWC) was founded when Anna Lawrence Bisland, its first president, organized representatives of various organizations to meet and, in 1925 with 176 women enrolled, The Bronxville Women’s Club, Inc., was born.
+At first, BWC rented property in Lawrence Park West for its clubhouse but soon ran out of space.
 Mrs. Bisland donated the present site at the corner of Midland and Tanglewylde Avenues, and, with a thousand members contributing fifty dollars each and a mortgage, the building of a new BWC began.
 The Women’s Club still operates out of this building, a landmark of the opulence and optimism of a specific time and place in American history.
-The architectural and historical significance of the building was recognized when the Bronxville Womens’s Club House was placed on the Westchester County Inventory of Historic Places in 1999 and on the National List of Historic Places in 2007.
-The building itself has been newly named the Anna Lawrence Bisland 1928 House.
+The architectural and historical significance of the building was recognized when the Bronxville Women’s Club House was placed on the Westchester County Inventory of Historic Places in 1999 and on the National List of Historic Places in 2007.

-As a 501(c)(3) organization, donations are tax-deductible to the extent of the IR code.
+As a 501(c)(3) organization, donations are tax-deductible to the extent of the IRS code.
 Besides the philanthropic, educational and cultural endeavors, this designation helps with our mission to preserve the building for today and future generations.
-Please feel free to contact us at firstname.lastname@example.org if you would like to help preserve this historic building.

 Mary Lynch Westmoreland, Colonel, US Army, Retired, is former Chairwoman of the Advisory Committee on Women Veterans, under the Secretary of Veterans Affairs.
 She served from 2013-2017.
 First serving as an appointed member.
-For her last 2 years she served as the National Chair.
+For her last 2 years, she served as the National Chair.
 Now on the Executive Board of the United War Veterans Council New York.

-Colonel Westmoreland is a decorated combat Veteran with 31 years of service.
-This includes membership in the US Coast Guard and later the U.S. Army, both active and Reserve Components, experience as enlisted and officer.
+Colonel Westmoreland is a decorated combat veteran with 31.5 years of service.
+This includes membership in the US Coast Guard and later the U.S. Army, both Active and Reserve Components, experience as enlisted and officer.
 Her positions stretched across the spectrum of Command positions, staff and operational assignments.

-In her civilian years she served as executive director of the Long Island University Southampton Campus Women’s Center; Director of Operations for EPIE, an educational research and development institute headquartered at Teachers College of Columbia University; and early in her career as a College Admissions Counselor and Foreign Student Advisor at Pace University.
+In her civilian years, she served as executive director of the Long Island University Southampton Campus Women’s Center; Director of Operations for EPIE, an educational research and development institute headquartered at Teachers College of Columbia University; and early in her career as a College Admissions Counselor and Foreign Student Adviser at Pace University.

-She holds dual roles with Department of Defense Employer Support of Guard and Reserve Program as NYC Area Chair and NY Region Vice chair.
+She holds dual roles with the Department of Defense Employer Support of Guard and Reserve Program as NYC Area Chair and NY Region Vice-chair.
 She is a Board of Director member on several organizations, the Navy League NY Council, and current president of Association of US Army NY Statue of Liberty Chapter.

-She is married to veteran Gene Westmoreland and the proud parent of two military OIF veterans.
+Mary is married to veteran Gene Westmoreland and is the proud parent of two military OIF veterans.